rpiRobotics/Safe-Energetics/README.md

 Assuming you have ROS Melodic installed on Ubuntu 18.04,

-Without cloning this repo by yourself, simply run
+Without cloning this repo by yourself, simply download and run
 ```
 ./initial_setup.bash
 ```